-In 2015 German composer Max Richter released ‘Sleep’, an eight-hour ‘lullaby for a frenetic world’.
-At the world premiere in London, listeners were offered beds instead of chairs.
+In 2015 German composer Max Richter released ‘Sleep’, an eight-hour ‘lullaby for a frenetic world’ and at the world premiere in London, listeners were offered beds instead of chairs.

 Listening to pre-recorded music daily, either at bedtime or at some time throughout the day.